dante-saggin/udacity-devops-capstone/README.md

 ## Cloud Formation Itens Created
 ![img-1](./screenshot/3-ItensCreatedByCloudFormation.png)

-As part of the initial setup I deployed the first version of the code in the EKS cluster
+After the execution of the cloudformation script it's necessary check and deploy the initial revision into the EKS Cluster
+### Checking EKS and doing the First deployment.
 ![img-1](./screenshot/4-FirstTestGettingVersion1Deployed.png)

-Creating the pipeline in the Jenkins to execute it should deploy the v2 using a blue/green strategy, more info on how this strategy work can be found on [Kubernetes-Resources Read me](./kubernetes-resources/)
+Creating the pipeline in the Jenkins to execute it should deploy the v2 using a blue/green strategy, more info on how this strategy work can be found on [Kubernetes-Resources Read me](./kubernetes-resources/) the revision to deploy and the revision to rollback are controled by the files revision and versionToRollback in the deployments folder

 ### upload docker image
 ![img-1](./screenshot/5-JenkinsPrint1.png)